-- 5.2 At the current time the Council does not consider this necessary and will not use Covert Human Intelligence Sources. - 5.3 Council officers Officers must not use Covert Human Intelligence Sources. - 5.4 Unlike directed surveillance, which relates specifically to private information, authorisations for the use or conduct of a Covert Human Intelligence Source do not relate specifically to private information, but to the covert manipulation of a relationship to gain any information.
+- 5.2 At the current time the Council does not consider this necessary and will not use Covert Human Intelligence Sources. - 5.3 It is the Policy of this authority that Council Officers must not use Covert Human Intelligence Sources. - 5.4 Unlike directed surveillance, which relates specifically to private information, authorisations for the use or conduct of a Covert Human Intelligence Source do not relate specifically to private information, but to the covert use of a relationship to gain any information.
 European Court of Human Rights case law makes it clear that Article 8 of the European Convention on Human Rights includes the right to establish and develop relationships.
-Accordingly, any manipulation of a relationship by a public authority (e.g. one party having a covert purpose on behalf of a public authority) is likely to engage Article 8, regardless of whether or not the public authority intends to acquire private information. - 5.5 Not all human source activity will meet the definition of a Covert Human Intelligence Source.
-For example, a source may be a public volunteer who discloses information out of professional or statutory duty, or has been tasked to obtain information other than by way of a relationship. - 5.6 Certain individuals will be required to provide information to public authorities or designated bodies out of professional or statutory duty.
-For example, financial officials, accountants or company administrators may have a duty to provide information that they have obtained by virtue of their position to the Serious Fraud Office. - 5.7 Any such regulatory or professional disclosures should not result in these individuals meeting the definition of a Covert Human Intelligence Source, as the business or professional relationships from which the information derives will not have been established or maintained for the covert purpose of disclosing such information. - 5.8 Individuals or members of organisations (e.g. housing associations and taxi companies) who, because of their work or role have access to personal information, may voluntarily provide information to the police on a repeated basis and need to be managed appropriately.
-Public authorities must keep such human sources under constant review to ensure that they are managed with an appropriate level of sensitivity and confidentiality, and to establish whether, at any given stage, they could be regarded as a Covert Human Intelligence Source. - 5.9 Any officer concerned must seek urgent advice from the Senior Responsible Officer.
+Accordingly, any covert use of a relationship by a public authority (e.g., one party having a covert purpose on behalf of a public authority) is likely to engage Article 8, regardless of whether or not the public authority intends to acquire private information. - 5.5 Not all human source activity will meet the definition of a Covert Human Intelligence Source.
+For example, a source may be a public volunteer who out of a sense of civic duty provide information that they have observed, or which is within their personal knowledge. - 5.6 Certain individuals will be required to provide information to public authorities or designated bodies out of professional or statutory duty.
+For example, financial officials, accountants or company administrators may have a duty to provide information, to the Serious Fraud Office, that they have obtained by virtue of their position.

+- 5.7 Any such regulatory or professional disclosures should not result in these individuals meeting the definition of a Covert Human Intelligence Source, as the business or professional relationships from which the information derives will not have been established or maintained for the covert purpose of disclosing such information. - 5.8 Individuals or members of organisations (e.g., housing associations and taxi companies) who, because of their work or role have access to personal information, may voluntarily provide information to the public authorities on a repeated basis and need to be managed appropriately.
+Public authorities must keep such human sources under constant review to ensure that they are managed with an appropriate level of sensitivity and confidentiality, and to establish whether, at any given stage, they could meet the statutory definition of a Covert Human Intelligence Source. - 5.9 Any officer concerned that a person meets this statutory definition must seek urgent advice from the Senior Responsible Officer.